Kassaking7/AI-Driven-InsightCraft/README.md

 # AIGC-BI-Platform

-**Codes have been movecd to https://github.com/AI-Driven-InsightCraft**
+**Codes have been moved to https://github.com/AI-Driven-InsightCraft**

 A full-stack intelligent data analysis platform developed using Springboot and React Developed automatic generation of visual charts and analysis